 St. Petersburg / American Legion Site (36th and France Avenue)

 This proposal is still a concept and is very early in the planning discussion.
-The concept proposal was introduced to Council at a Special Robbinsdale Economic Development Authority Meeting on Tuesday, October 17th.
+The concept proposal was introduced to Council at a Special Robbinsdale Economic Development Authority Meeting on October 17, 2017.
 The St. Petersburg Restaurant and Vodka Bar and the American Legion will still be open for many months.
 The current concept proposal would include ground level retail space and around 200 market-rate apartment units in between West Broadway and County Road 81 along 36th Avenue.
 The proposal would also include many amenities such as underground parking, pet friendly areas, and an outdoor pool.